browserengineering/book/book/chrome.md

         # ...
 ```

-To go back we just look at that history.
-You might write that code
+Go back uses that history.
+You might think to write this:
-like this:

 ``` {.python expected=False}
 class Tab: